-- You must be enrolled at least half-time to be eligible for the Federal Direct Loan(s).
-The annual maximum loan amount an undergraduate student may borrow must be prorated when the student's remaining period of study is shorter than an academic year and the student is enrolled in less than 12 credits.
+You must be enrolled at least half-time to be eligible for the Federal Direct Loan(s).
+The annual maximum loan amount student may borrow must be prorated when the student's remaining period of study is shorter than an academic year and the student is enrolled in less than fulltime status.
 A student that is planning to graduate at the end of the Fall semester is subject to this requirement.

 You must notify the Financial Aid Office of the sources and amounts of any financial assistance that you receive from all other sources, including but not limited to scholarships, loans, assistantships, fellowships and educational benefits that do not appear on your Financial Aid Award Notification.

 The Financial Aid Office reserves the right to adjust or cancel any award at any time because of the notification of awards not previously included on your Award Letter, changes in a student's financial status, academic status, or due to an awarding error.
 Changes reflected in your awards will result in an e-mail to the student which serves as notification of the change.

 The Financial Aid Office will not award or disburse a combined total of federal, state, institutional and/or private scholarships that exceeds a student's cost of attendance unless all of the funding comes from a private external source.
 The cost of attendance is a standardized budget including tuition, fees, room, board, and allowances for indirect costs such as books, transportation and personal expenses.
 Whenever a student's total aid package exceeds the cost of attendance, the Financial Aid Office will adjust or reduce aid offered by the university.

 If you are offered Federal Work Study (FWS) you must accept the FWS award and earn FWS funds in the current year in order to be considered for FWS in future years.